FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_checked-commit/readme.md

 ```RPC Response, Status: 200
 ```

-### Failed Example
+### Failed example

-Configuration of nodes 'R1' and 'R2' has been changed in the transaction.
+The configuration of nodes R1 and R2 has been modified in the transaction.
+Both R1 and R2 are in sync with the actual state on the device.
+Node R1 has failed due to incorrect configuration.

-Both 'R1' and 'R2' are in-sync with actual state on the device.
-Node 'R1' has failed due to improper configuration.
-The output describes the result of the checked-commit RPC.
+RPC output describes the result of the checked-commit RPC.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:checked-commit' \